f5devcentral/f5-agility-labs-xc/docs/class2/lab1.rst

 After consulting with your trusty F5 Solutions Engineer, you decide to adopt security services from F5 Distributed Cloud Web Application and API Protection (WAAP) suite.
-The lab provisioned for you has already deployed a F5 XC load balancer and been setup to route to your Azure application.
-The F5 Distributed Cloud Application Delivery Network (ADN) will provide network connectivity for clients to first route to F5's nearest Regional Edge(RE) location on the ADN utilizing IP Anycast.
-Once the client is connected to their nearest F5 RE, security controls can now be applied so that malicous traffic can be dropped at the F5 RE and valid traffic can then be passed to the ACME Azure environment.
+The lab provisioned for you has already deployed a F5 XC load balancer and been setup to route to your public cloud application.
+The F5 Distributed Cloud Application Delivery Network (ADN) will provide network connectivity for clients to first route to F5's nearest Regional Edge (RE) location on the ADN utilizing IP Anycast.
+Once the client is connected to their nearest F5 RE, security controls can now be applied so that malicous traffic can be dropped at the F5 RE and valid traffic can then be passed to the ACME environment.
 This lab will be deployed in a SaaS only configuration with no on-premises (public or private cloud) elements.

 .. warning :: If you are using multiple labs in one course, understand that